 - La Prisciliana – A quiet bar for conversations and to meet a special someone special

-- Voltio – Men only, a clean and polished club well known for it’s leather, underwear and less parties!
+- Voltio – Men only, a clean and polished club well known for its leather, underwear and nude parties!

-- Ruta Claudillos – High energy pulsing nightclub with 3 dance floors with a good mix of gay guys and gay girls.
+- Ruta Claudillos – High energy pulsing nightclub with three dance floors with a good mix of gay guys and gay girls.

-- California’s – A very popular local bar with everybody from cowboys to students!
+- California’s – A trendy local bar with everybody from cowboys to students!

 - Cosmo Martini Factory Lounge – A venture into the suburbs famed for their singles nights and mimosa drink specials.